turkeracikgoz/Multifractality-analysis/README.md

 # Multifractal analysis of Turkish stock market

 In this project, i will work on multifractal structure of Turkish stock market.
 Theoretically, financial markets are assumed to be efficient in most cases.
 However, it may not be realistic assumption many times.
-In this project, I will apply MFDFA analysis of Kantelhardt et al. (2002) to test market efficientcy in BIST100 index.
+In this project, I will apply multifractal detrended fluctuation analysis (MFDFA) analysis of Kantelhardt et al. (2002) to test market efficientcy in BIST100 index.

-MFDFA is a powerful tool for analyzing the scaling properties of non-stationary time series.
+Multifractal detrended fluctuation analysis (MFDFA) is a method for analyzing the scaling properties of non-stationary time series.
+It is a generalization of detrended fluctuation analysis (DFA), which is a widely used method for analyzing the scaling properties of stationary time series.
 It has been used to study a variety of time series, including financial data, climate data, and biological data.

 References: